CameronCSS/CameronCSS/README.md

 During this time I also discovered a love for creating apps and useful tools.
 With my knowledge of databases and data structures it slowly led me towards software development and Data engineering.
 <br>
 <br>
-Fast forward to 2024, and here I am, deeply engrossed in making useful Web apps.
+Fast forward to 2024, and here I am, deeply engrossed in data and making useful Web apps.

 ----
 > [!IMPORTANT]